President and Principal Designer, Seating Dynamics

 In my previous life as founder of LaBac Systems, I loved to listen to people and learn from them.
 I saw a request for a custom gizmo as a potential product opportunity.
 If someone has a need, there are likely others who have the same need.
 ISS is the place to express that need.
 Fortunately for me, I still love to listen and to identify the problems and the reasons behind them.
 Sometimes I have the potential to solve the problem.
 The best opportunity I have had in many years came at ISS in 2007 when a therapist came up to me asking if I had any idea how to keep a certain “rocker banger” from breaking the back canes off of his wheelchair.
 At that time, I was still in my former LaBac spinal cord frame of mind.
-I had never heard of dynamic seating and didn’t know what developmental disabilities were, but she presented a problem that could be addressed mechanically.
+I had never heard of dynamic seating and didn’t know what developmental delays were, but she presented a problem that could be addressed mechanically.
 I listened, I learned, and I came up with a solution to her problem.
 That solution is now almost ten years old – our Dynamic Rocker Back.

 Today we are totally focused on dynamic seating, doing our best to educate the world on the needs of people who can benefit from this technology.
 In less than ten years, our mission has gone from just preventing broken back canes to providing therapeutic benefits which make a difference in people’s lives.
 It doesn’t get any better.